sfajfer/Master-of-Gu/gu index/Gu Index.md

 Health: 21

-Food: 200 grams of needles (1 primeval stone)
+Food: 200 g of needles (1 primeval stone)

 Keywords: [**Piercing**]

 Effect: A cloud of needles bursts from your hand towards a creature within range.
-Make an attack roll.
+Make an attack roll with a -10 bonus.
 On a hit, deal 2d10 force damage.

 ### Iron Veins Gu
 *Rank 2 Carver*